fahek/water-pump-controller-tto5/README.md

 The test is to verify the high pressure switch:

 - Set input 7 (the high pressure switch) high
-- Set any comnination of tap switches high
+- Set any combination of tap switches high
 - Select any state for the timer enable pin (input 6)
 - The pump output should be off
 - The pump LED, ActiveLEDs and buzzer can be on, depending on the state of the controller